-What is SaaS Application?
+What Is A SaaS Application?

 SaaS is an abbreviation for Software as a Service.
 In simple words, it is a service that provides you software in the form of a pay-as-you-go service.
 You don’t have to install the application as it is provided to you through the internet as a service by a third-party.

 It is basically a cloud-based delivery system for software.
 It is centrally hosted and licensed on the basis of your subscription.
 It is also referred to as “on-demand software” or “software plus services”.
 Here the provider maintains the application software and also provides automatic updates of the application over the web.
-It is typically accessed by the users via web browsers.
+It is typically accessed by users via web browsers.

 It is widely used in businesses, corporations, and institutions as the cost is lowered significantly and upgrades the business solutions more quickly and it is better than maintaining it on the system itself.
 This is because everything is done and maintained by the provider if the SaaS application.
-The provider has to manage all the hardware, security, the application software, and updates.
+The provider has to manage all the hardware, security, application software, and updates.

 Software as a Service (SaaS) has been in use in almost all leading enterprise and it is used for various Business applications such as:

-payroll processing software, office software, DBMS software, messaging software, CAD software, gamification, management software, development software, virtualization, invoicing, customer relationship management (CRM),enterprise resource planning (ERP), talent acquisition, accounting, collaboration, Management Information Systems (MIS), enterprise resource planning (ERP), human resource management(HRM), Geographic Information Systems (GIS), learning management systems, and many more.
+payroll processing software, office software, DBMS software, messaging software, CAD software, gamification, management software, development software, virtualization, invoicing, customer relationship management (CRM), enterprise resource planning (ERP), talent acquisition, accounting, collaboration, Management Information Systems (MIS), enterprise resource planning (ERP), human resource management(HRM), Geographic Information Systems (GIS), learning management systems, and many more.

 SaaS is among the main categories of Cloud Computing along with Platform as a Service (PaaS) and Infrastructure as a Service (IaaS).

-This hosting service is dated back to 1960s, the delivery system for software was called time-sharing at that time.
+This hosting service is dated back to the 1960s, the delivery system for software was called time-sharing at that time.
 Later in the early 1980s, Local Area Network is developed and was used at that time.
-With the advancement of the internet in the late 1990s, the SaaS has also evolved with many providers started to host and provide software via the internet.
-Before SaaS, the delivery model was known as Application service provider (ASP) model.
+With the advancement of the internet in the late 1990s, SaaS has also evolved with many providers started to host and provide software via the internet.
+Before SaaS, the delivery model was known as the Application service provider (ASP) model.
 The term SaaS was coined in the late 1990s.

 Low upfront cost as the cost of hardware, installation, and implementation are significantly reduced.